 Why Integrity Matters in Sales Negotiations

-Ethical negotiation in sales is fundamental for several reasons.
 First and foremost, it builds long-term relationships.
 When both parties feel respected and fairly treated, they are more likely to engage in future business, leading to repeat sales and a solid customer base.
-Trust, once established, becomes a cornerstone for ongoing interactions and referrals, enhancing the company's reputation.
+Once established, trust becomes a cornerstone of ongoing interactions and referrals, enhancing the company's reputation.

 Conversely, unethical tactics might yield short-term gains but can have detrimental long-term consequences.
 Misrepresentation, deceit, or aggressive pressure can lead to damaged relationships, lost trust, and, ultimately, lost business opportunities.
 Clients who feel deceived are unlikely to return and may spread negative word-of-mouth, harming the company's reputation.